Every Tree Has a Permit

 Lexington, MA

-Lexington has one of the strictest Tree Bylaws in Massachusetts — and some of the most valuable trees.
-When a 200-year-old oak near Battle Green needs work, or an ash on Follen Hill is dying from emerald ash borer, you need a crew that knows the regulations as well as the chainsaw.
-That's us.
+Lexington has one of the strictest Tree Bylaws in Massachusetts — and some of the most valuable trees in eastern Middlesex County.
+When a 200-year-old oak near Battle Green needs work, or an ash on Follen Hill is being eaten alive by emerald ash borer, you want a crew that knows the regulations as well as the chainsaw.
+Same number since 1995.
+Same truck, mostly.

 Call (978) 375-2272